-Easter is a time to celebrate.
+Easter is almost here and with it, a time to celebrate.
 So what better way to do so than with cocktails?
 These cocktail recipes are inspired by the best spring and Easter ingredients and infused with Traveller’s Liquors.
 Celebrating with the whole family?
 Pair your Easter cocktails with this indulgent Easter dessert for the little ones (and the adults too).

 Why not add this classic daiquiri recipe to your repertoire?
 It’s so easy to make, reminiscent of the margarita and mojito with its tart flavor.
 Here’s how to make this easy-to-remember daiquiri recipe: To make a daiquiri, to a cocktail shaker, add: